Promised Land (1996 TV series): Cancellation

 After the show's third season in 1999, the show was cancelled by CBS due to low ratings and not the controversial school shooting episode "A Day in the Life" scheduled to air two days after the Columbine shooting.
 According to then CBS president, Nancy Tellem, she states the following on the show's cancellation: "We were looking at it to see how it was growing, as we normally do with all our shows, and, unfortunately, it wasn't growing.
 And, as much as we tried to change the emphasis—instead of it being a Winnebago going across the country we placed it in an urban setting—it just wasn't performing."

 The last episode, simply titled "Finale" aired on May 20, 1999.
 The characters of the Greene family were never seen or mentioned again on the parent show Touched by an Angel which continued on for four more years, ending in 2003.
 Recurring actor Ossie Davis returned to the show on a recurring basis, but not as his Erasmus Jones character, but instead playing an angel named Gabriel.

 Broadcast

 The series aired Tuesdays at 8:00 pm (EST) on CBS for its first season and Thursdays at 8:00 pm (EST) for the rest of its run.

 Home media

 In May 2018, Visual Entertainment released Promised Land: The Complete Collection on DVD in Region 1.
+There are 69 total episodes of the series, but due to the Season 3 episode: "A Day in the Life" being pulled from its original airing, the set only states that there's 68 episodes.
+The omitted episode however is still included, but as a bonus episode.